terraform-viettelidc/terraform-provider-vcloud/website/docs/r/certificate_library.html.markdown

 * `alias` - (Required)  - Alias (name) of certificate
 * `description` - (Optional)  - Certificate description
-* `certificate` - (Required)  - Content of Certificate. **Note.** it is best to avoid trailing newlines in the certificate, as some versions of VCD trim trailing newline and `plan/apply` operations might always report it.
+* `certificate` - (Required)  - Content of Certificate. **Note.** it is best to avoid trailing newlines in the certificate, as some versions of Vcloud trim trailing newline and `plan/apply` operations might always report it.
 * `private_key` - (Optional)  - Content of private key
 * `private_key_passphrase` - (Optional)  - private key pass phrase